Biden grappling with 'pandemic of the unvaccinated'

 But another huge group has proven to be an even more vexing challenge: Republicans.
 The White House has long acknowledged that, given rampant disinformation about the vaccines and the nation's partisan divides, it would have little success convincing the GOP to get on board.
 Instead, administration officials have amped up criticism in recent days of public officials and social media companies for spreading or not condemning vaccine misinformation spreading among the GOP.

-"They're killing people," Biden said Friday of social media companies.
-A day earlier, Murthy, the surgeon general, warned that false information about vaccines spreading on platforms such as Facebook posed a public health risk to the nation.
+"They're killing people," Biden said Friday of social media companies, speaking a day after Murthy, the surgeon general, warned that false information about vaccines spreading on platforms like Facebook posed a public health risk to the nation.

-"We will not be distracted by accusations which aren't supported by the facts," Facebook spokesman Kevin McAlister said in a statement.
-"The fact is that more than 2 billion people have viewed authoritative information about COVID-19 and vaccines on Facebook, which is more than any other place on the internet."

 The new government expression of frustration comes amid near disbelief that tens of millions of Americans continue to refuse to get vaccinated, needlessly extending the pandemic and costing lives, as health officials emphasize that nearly all serious cases and deaths are now preventable.